filip-kobus/whiteboard-app/websocket/worker/README.md

 ## Features

 - **Real-time Collaboration**: Each whiteboard room is managed by a Durable Object, which keeps the room state in memory and syncs changes between connected clients via WebSockets.
 - **Asset Upload/Download**: Users can upload images and videos to the R2 bucket.
-Assets are served with proper caching and CORS headers for efficient and secure access.
-- **Board Existence Check**: Before connecting to a room, the worker checks if the board exists via an external API call.
+- **Board Existence Check**: Before connecting to a room, the worker checks if the board exists via an AWS API call.
-- **CORS Support**: All endpoints are CORS-enabled for cross-origin requests.
-- **Caching**: Asset downloads are cached for performance, with immutable cache headers.

 ## Endpoints

 ### WebSocket/Realtime
 - `GET /connect/:roomId`
   Proxies the connection to the Durable Object for the specified room.
-Only allows connection if the board exists.
+Only allows connection if the board exists in AWS backend.

 ### Asset Management
 - `POST /uploads/:uploadId`